kfrancis01/Portfolio_KeaFrancis/Autonomous_TrashCan.md

 <h4> Project III:</h4> Program sensors and motors using an Arduino.
 Connect Raspberry Pi to Arduino using UART.

-<h4> Project IV:</h4> Create a GUI to control and collect information from the Arduino through the Raspberry Pi.
+<h4> Project IV:</h4> Use Raspberry Pi for computer vision in order to recognize home base, obstacles, and curb spot.

 <h4> Project V:</h4> Design an Android app that can communicate with the device to schedule trash pick up dates.